 Heineken Seville combines thermodynamic principles and CSP technology into a factory setting for the first time.
 This pioneering technological advancement significantly enhances energy reliability and availability by doubling the production capacity of superheated water for industrial use.
 Plus, using water as a heat transfer fluid eliminates the need for synthetic oils that could potentially harm the environment.
-The 7-hectare solar field with 43,414 m2 of mirrors and CSP (Concentrated Solar through a Thermal Purchase Agreement (TPA), where Heineken pays for the energy consumed and provides the land, while ENGIE commits to supplying fully renewable energy at a predetermined price.
-After 20 years, the solar thermal plant will transfer ownership to Heineken.

-Power) solar thermal technology has an installed thermal power of 30.38 MW and thermal storage of 68 MWh.
-What this means for the environment is an emissions reduction of 8,924 tons of CO2 annually and a 60% reduction in fossil fuel consumption.
+The 7-hectare solar field with 43,414 m2 of mirrors and CSP (Concentrated Solar Power) solar thermal technology has an installed thermal power of 30.38 MW and thermal storage of 68 MWh.
+What this means for the environment is an emissions reduction of 8,924 continued on page 6 tons of $\rm CO_2$ annually and a 60% reduction in fossil fuel consumption.